Composting

 5. Sprinkle with water, if necessary.

-6. Add a couple of shovels of soil, and mix everything together.
+6. Add a couple of shovels of soil, and mix everything.

 TIP: if available, add some finished compost, garden soil, or a compost starter to the pile.
 This helps speed up the start of the composting process.